RealTonyBlaq/Expense_tracker/README.md

-## Expense Tracker
+## **Expense Tracker**

 This project is a simple and user-friendly application designed to help users track their expenses efficiently.
-It allows you to categorize your spending, set budgets, and analyze your financial habits to make informed decisions.
+It allows you to categorize your spending, get transaction statements and spending reports, and analyze your financial habits to make informed decisions.

-## 1. Project Description
+## Getting Started

+Set up config as in `.env.example` named `.env`

 The "Expense Tracker" project is a command-line application built with Python that enables users to: